lilileiva/lilileiva/README.md

 🌱 I’m currently learning Back-end development with NodeJS and Express.

-🕹 My hobbies are Rubik's cubes and play guitar.
+🕹 My hobbies are Rubik's cubes, play guitar and coding.

 📫 You can email me at: lilianadelcleiva@gmail.com